FAQs

 What are the benefits of playgroups?

 Playgroups provide a safe, structured environment where children can develop social skills, learn to share, and practice cooperative play.
 This early social interaction is crucial for emotional and cognitive development, laying a foundation for better communication and problem-solving skills later in life.
-Research also shows that playgroups can help children build resilience and adapt to new situations more easily, as they are exposed to a variety of activities and peer interactions.
+Research from the Association for Psychological Science also shows that playgroups can help children build resilience and adapt to new situations more easily, as they are exposed to a variety of activities and peer interactions.

 -